TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 i                Minutes, with leading zero                                  00 ...
 59
 ================ =========================================================== =========

-But the ViewHelper has to be configured differently.
+But the Viewhelper has to be configured differently.
 Depending on the language area, which is controlled by the language of the user, another format string should be used.
-Here we combine the ``format.date`` ViewHelper with the ``translate`` ViewHelper which you got to know in the section "Multi-language templates".
+Here we combine the ``format.date`` Viewhelper with the ``translate`` Viewhelper which you got to know in the section "Multi-language templates".

 ::